4 Gamebook Series That Are Perfect for Open-World Video Game Adaptation

 One of the oldest gamebook series, and with only twelve titles, Be An Interplanetary Spy was published by Bantam Books from 1983 to 1985.
 Intended for younger readers, all twelve titles were illustration-based and filled with puzzles and mini-games.
 Typically, a “Spy” story involves resolving some sort of intergalactic crisis or mystery.
 The spy is also always gender-neutral in all stories, and belongs to an organisation that is a both a police force and an intelligence agency.

 While every story is stand-alone, some characters do recur throughout the series.
-In the final books, the Spy is also promoted, reaching level 3 before the series was ended.
-To me, these features laid the groundwork for a galactic open-world video game, one revolving around missions issued by the Interplanetary Spy Agency.
+In the final books, the Spy is also promoted, reaching level 3 before the series was abruptly ended.
+To me, these features laid the groundwork for a galactic open-world video game series, one revolving around missions issued by the Interplanetary Spy Agency.
 Seasoned gamers will immediately see how a quest-giving system could be easily implemented here, with a main storyline progressively revealed through events brought about by the completion of key quests.
 As for locations, the twelve titles provide more than enough exotic venues to satisfy even the most demanding gamers.
-With today’s technology and resources, it’s also easy to come up with more.
-A Be An Interplanetary Spy open-world game series could potentially contain a scope that rivals Mass Effect.
+A Be An Interplanetary Spy open-world game series could potentially contain a scope that rivals the legendary Mass Effect game series.

 3. Blood Sword

-One of the more complex gamebook series because of its multi-player and character class mechanics, the Blood Sword books take place in the world of Legend, a fantasy world created by authors Oliver Johnson and Dave Morris for their Dragon Warriors role playing game.
+One of the most complex gamebook series because of its multi-player and character class mechanics, the Blood Sword books take place in the world of Legend, a fantasy world created by authors Oliver Johnson and Dave Morris for their Dragon Warriors role playing game.
 What’s memorable about Blood Sword, and the world of Legend in extension, are the many historical parallels within the stories.
 Legend is a medieval realm embattled by the conflict between crusaders of the “True Faith” and the Ta’ashim people.
-The overarching quest of Blood Sword is also to reassemble the eponymous sword before Judgment day.
-These elements make Blood Sword one of the more matured gamebook series ever written.
-It’s a great stepping stone for young readers moving onto heavier literature.
+The overarching quest of Blood Sword is also to reassemble the eponymous sword before Judgment Day.
+These elements work together make Blood Sword one of the more matured gamebook series ever written.
+In its time, it was a great stepping stone for young readers moving onto heavier literature.

-With Johnson and Morris also having written six books to explain the gameplay and lore of Dragon Warriors, Legend is a world perfect for open-world video game adaptation.
-Under the right hands, a Blood Sword game could even surpasses Bethesda’s Skyrim in intricacy and lore.
+With Johnson and Morris also having written six books to extensively explain the gameplay and lore of Dragon Warriors, Legend is a world perfect for open-world video game adaptation.
+Under the right hands, a Blood Sword game could potentially surpasses Bethesda’s Skyrim in terms of intricacy and lore.
 In fact, Bethesda is probably the most ideal developer for a video game series based on the Blood Sword series; they have long since proven themselves masters in the genre of medieval fantasy.
-Under their hands, I’m confident the troubled realm of Legend would be both magnificent and unforgettable.
+Under their hands, I’m confident the troubled realm of Legend would be both magnificent and poignant.
+Needless to say, it would be an addictive realm to indulge in as well.

 4. Lone Wolf